cnnrbrn/workflow2-content/module-3/lesson-3.md

 ## Introduction

-In this lesson we are going to look at an example CI (Continous Ingegration) flow.
+In this lesson we are going to look at an example CI (Continous Integration) flow.

 In our project we'll have a `main` and a `dev` branch.
 We'll create a pull request that will fix a broken test in the dev branch.